WalkerMao/walkermao.github.io/_posts/2020-02-28-Basic-Intro-to-ML.md

 Root MSE: $$ \sqrt{\frac{1}{n} \| Y - \hat{Y} \| _2^2 }= \sqrt{\frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2} $$.

 MSE is the most commonly used metric.
 MAE is more robust and less sensitive to outliers or influential points.
-However, MAE is not differentiable at the point $y_i-\hat{y}_i = 0$, which is big problem.
+However, MAE is not differentiable at the point $y_i-\hat{y}_i = 0$, which is not amenable to numerical optimization.

 ### 4.2 For Classification